 - Targeting primary health care with the focus on environmental concerns and public healthcare, especially water and sanitation.
 Ensuring full coverage of EPI (Extended Program of Immunisation).
 MQM pledges to eradicate polio through a countrywide sustainable Anti Polio Vaccination Drive by encouraging citizens’ participation.

 - Increase public expenditure on health from 0.6 % to 5% of GDP during next five years.
-To ensure effective and efficient utilization of finances, MQM proposes to increase the healthcare allocation at Federal, Provincial as well as Local level.
+To ensure effective and efficient utilization of finances, MQM proposes to increase the healthcare allocation at Federal, Provincial as well as Local levels.
 Removal of bottlenecks in the utilization of funds and fund transfers also needs to be streamlined for the purpose.

 - Establish, strengthen and equip hospitals in every district and health care centers in every village of the country.

-- Establish institutions for training nurses, lady health-visitors, midwives and other paramedical staff in every district.
+- Establish institutions for training nurses, lady health visitors, midwives and other paramedical staff in every district.
 Develop a trained administrative cadre in health to improve the efficiency of health administration at district and provincial level.

 - Task shifting through Telemedicine, referral links and highly improved information system to eliminate the physician shortage.